I believe that there are events in life that create a clear “before” and “after.”

 More About Me

-I’m 50% practical and 50% imagination.
+I’m 50% practical strategy and 50% intuition.
 I help you think about what is really possible for you.
 You can count on me to bring out the humor and lightness in our conversations.
 There is no reason that introspection and inner work needs to be dull or overly intense.
 We can keep it light, playful, and meaningful.
 My clients describe me as no-nonsense, straightforward, kind, and funny.
 Our work together begins with a strong commitment to change.
 I hold you to that commitment and it is at the center of our coaching work.
-I am just as invested and will walk with you toward your goals of creating a thriving personal and professional life.
+I am just as invested and will walk with you toward your goals of creating a thriving business and personal life.
 I’d love to talk with you!

-James is my almost 3-year old English Bulldog, who is quirky, stubborn, and quite the stud.
+James is my 3-year old English Bulldog, who is quirky, stubborn, and quite the stud.
 He loves all food (especially green beans, sweat potatoes, bananas, sardines, and peanut butter), belly rubs, and being dramatic.
 He hates boxes, rain, my Instant Pot, and people who don't pet him.
-He lives in Washington, DC and likes tapas restaurants.
+He lives near Washington, DC and likes tapas restaurants.